yannitai/Spaceship_Titanic_Kaggle_Competition/README.md

 - Model performance is assessed using accuracy, and the best models are identified based on their cross-validation scores.

 ## Kaggle Competition Submission
-The best model is used to predict the 'Transported' status of passengers in the test set, and the predictions are submitted to the Kaggle competition.
+The best model is used to predict the `Transported` status of passengers in the test set, and the predictions are submitted to the Kaggle competition.

 ## Results
 The highest Kaggle accuracy achieved is 0.8034 with a VotingClassifier ensemble method.